 How do I apply for a building permit?

 Please see the appropriate brochures:

 Other types of permits may also be required for your project. plumbing or mechanical, change of use, fire sprinkler and alarm systems, grading, demolition, are some of the other common permits required.
-Permit fees are based upon the valuation of the project.

 What construction codes are in effect in the unincorporated areas of the County?